quantum-language/Quantum/README.md

 ## 🪪 License

-Quantum uses the General Public License 3.0, you can read more about it [here](https://github.com/quantum-language/Quantum/blob/master/LICENSE).
+Quantum uses the GNU General Public License 3.0, you can read more about it [here](https://github.com/quantum-language/Quantum/blob/master/LICENSE).

 ## 🤝 Contributing